 Patellar Luxation essentially means your dog’s kneecaps are displaced.
 This can happen from birth, as a birth defect, or could be developed over time.

-You’ll notice this if your dog is struggling to walk or seems to be in pain when walking.
-It is fixable through surgery but may never be completely normal.
+You’ll notice this if your Italian Greyhound Chihuahua mix is struggling to walk or seems to be in pain when walking.
+This can be treated through surgery but may never be completely normal.

 Your Greyhound Chihuahua’s tiny lungs and windpipe can make over-exercise and eating dangerous if you’re not careful.

-Obstructions in their windpipe can quickly cause pain, make it difficult for your dog to breathe, and can even be fatal if not handled properly.
+Obstructions in their windpipe can quickly cause pain unfortunately.
+This would make it difficult for your dog to breathe, and can even be fatal if not handled properly.

 You should always feed small dogs in small manageable amounts – sometimes wet food is the better option.

-Overall, Greyhound Chihuahua mixes make great little pets, especially if you don’t have a large home.
+Overall, Italian Greyhuahuas make great little pets, especially if you don’t have a large home.

-But they do have personalities that are way bigger than their bodies, and a lot of health problems, so you need to ensure you keep up a strict diet and training regime to keep them happy and healthy.
+They do have personalities that are larger than their bodies, and some health problems.
+You’ll need to ensure you keep a strict diet and training regime to keep them happy and healthy.